 The core difference is simple: a modem connects your device to the Internet and a router connects your device to a local network!

 When purchasing a fiber optic Internet plan, your ISP will install its own fiber optic modem that is often referred to as an Optical Network Terminal (ONT).
-Basically, it transforms the optical signal you receive and it provides an Ethernet port you can plug into your fiber optic router.
+It transforms the optical signal you receive and it provides an Ethernet port you can plug into your fiber optic router.

 So worrying about the best fiber optic modem is pointless as you’re stuck with the ONT that you’re given.